At Digby Brown, we understand that it is very difficult for people to contact a solicitor and speak about any physical, mental or sexual abuse.

-Historic abuse describes the situation where someone was abused many years ago, often in childhood.
+Historic child abuse describes the situation where someone was abused in childhood many years ago.
 Previously, strict time limits on making a claim for compensation prevented many survivors from accessing justice.

 The first step is getting in touch, whether that be by email, phone or an initial face to face meeting.
 We are here to guide you through the process and explain to you how it will work.
 We will work with you at your own pace to ensure you are entirely at ease throughout the process.